file-format/Products/content/en/pdf/ruby/pdfkit/index.md

 Header_Image="header-image.png"
 Image_H2_Text="Ruby PDF API that enables developers to render HTML/CSS and output it as a PDF with high quality, Generate PDF document from a provided file or URL."
 Image_Tag_Text=""
-Image_Alt_Text=" "
+Image_Alt_Text=""
 Image_title_Text=""
 Header_H1_Text="Open Source Ruby Library to Generate PDF from HTML" Header_H2_Text="Ruby PDF API that enables developers to render HTML/CSS and output it as a PDF with high quality, Generate PDF document from a provided file or URL." >}}

 {{< SinglePage/PageBody/menu/submenu >}}
 {{< SinglePage/PageBody/tab/wrapper >}}